 - Don’t let them exploit you.
 Put in only as much effort and energy into your friendship as much as you get out of it.
 Maintain a healthy balance.

 - A narcissist will maintain a friendship with you for only as long as they get to manipulate you.
-When you don’t do as per their willing, they will cut you off from their lives.
+When you don’t do as per their will, they will cut you off from their lives.

 - If their toxic behavior overwhelms you, do not hesitate to block them from your life.
 They are too egoistic to chase you and will find your replacement in no time.